-It is the spiritual sequel to Castlevania: Harmony of Dissonance (which also shared the same game engine) and the fourth Castlevania platformer to use the modern Metroidvania structure of platforming based on free-roaming exploration.
-It is the first game to take place in the 21st century and the first game to not take place in Europe.
-It is also the first game to abandon the traditional sub-weapon system for a unique "Tactical Soul" system, where the player character can absorb (at random) the souls of fallen enemies to use in both combat and utility.
+It is the spiritual sequel to Castlevania: Harmony of Dissonance and the fourth Castlevania platformer to have the gameplay style of free-roaming backtrack-focused exploration with RPG-style attribute, inventory, and experience systems.
+It is the first game in the series to take place in the 21st century, the first to not take place in Europe, and the first to completely abandon the traditional sub-weapon system for a unique "Tactical Soul" system, where the player character can absorb (at random) the souls of fallen enemies to use in both combat and utility.

 Aria of Sorrow, much like all of its predecessors, is a 2D sidescrolling action platformer.
 The game incorporates a number of elements from console RPG games, such as the experience and levelling up systems.
 Soma, the main character, will gain experience points whenever he defeats an enemy.
 Once enough experience has been gained he will level up, increasing all of his stats, and improving his performance in combat.
 In addition, the game borrows inventory and loot systems from RPGs that allow Soma to collect upgrades for armor and weapons.
 Equippable items, along with hearts and money, are dropped by enemies, and can be found when destroying breakable light sources.